pritster5/Rooted-Android-Pixel-Update-Guide/README.md

 9. **De-Select** the following build flags: "Wipe Device", "Lock Bootloader", "Force Flash all partitions". **Make sure to do this, or you will lose all personal data on the device!**

 10. Click "install build". **DO NOT INTERACT WITH YOUR PHONE DURING THE INSTALL PROCESS**.
-Let it complete fully (it will take several minutes and reboot on its own several times including into a mode called "FastbootD", and finally reboot back to the lockscreen).
+Let it complete fully.
+It will take several minutes and reboot on its own several times including into a mode called `"FastbootD"`, and finally reboot back to the lockscreen.

-11. Once the phone is back to the lockscreen, launch platform-tools on your connected PC.
+11. Once the phone is back to the lockscreen, launch "platform-tools" on your connected PC.

-12. Check that connection to your phone via platform-tools works via "adb devices".
+12. Check that connection to your phone via "platform-tools" works via `adb devices`.
 You should see a device which represents your phone.
 If it says "unauthorized", make sure to hit "Allow" on the USB Debugging Notification on your phone.

-13. Run "adb reboot bootloader" to get into Fastboot mode on your phone.
+13. Run `adb reboot bootloader` to get into Fastboot mode on your phone.

-14. Check that the connection persisted via "fastboot devices".
-You should see a similar message to step 10.
+14. Check that the connection persisted via the `fastboot devices` command.
+You should see a similar message to step 12.

-15. Now run "fastboot flash init_boot ./path/to/magisk-patched-init_boot.img"
+15. Now run `fastboot flash init_boot ./path/to/magisk-patched-init_boot.img`

-16. Once that is done, run "fastboot reboot" to restart the device.
+16. Once that is done, run `fastboot reboot` to restart the device.
 You should be updated + have Magisk installed now.

 ## Thanks for reading!